7ommyShelby/geekathon/naresh kumar/about_us/README.md

 I would like to extend my heartfelt gratitude to my mentor, Ayush Bansal, for being the guiding force behind the successful completion of my project on the InDrive website clone.

-Ayush, your unwavering support, insightful guidance, and dedication to my learning journey have been invaluable.
-Your expertise and mentorship not only helped me navigate the complexities of web development but also inspired me to push my boundaries and deliver a project that I am proud of.

-Your patience in answering my questions, providing constructive feedback, and sharing your wealth of knowledge has truly made a significant impact on my skills and confidence as a developer.

-This project would not have reached its full potential without your mentorship.
-Thank you, Ayush, for being an exceptional mentor and for helping me grow both professionally and personally.

 ## Learning Resources

 A heartfelt thank you to [Geekster](https://www.geekster.io/) for providing invaluable learning resources that equipped us with the skills and knowledge necessary for the successful completion of this project.